 Dances can be “separate”, meaning for only male or female groups of participants, or they can be mixed.

 The tradition of folk dance is still popular among Turkish Cypriots.
 For example, there is “testi oyunu”, wherein a bride and her future mother-in-law, together, fill a baked pot with coins, almonds, raisins, and sweets.
 Scattered coins and sweets are selected by children for the dance.

-Since the 1980s, a revival of traditional folk dances has been taking place in Northern Cyprus, thanks to the intensive work by groups of researchers and organizers of folk dances, created by the Ministry of Education, municipalities, and various associations.
+Since the 1980s, a revival of traditional folk dances has been taking place in the part of Cyprus occupied by Turkey, thanks to the intensive work by groups of researchers and organizers of folk dances, created by the Ministry of Education, municipalities, and various associations.

 This led to a revival of previously forgotten traditions.